-- § Proposal 1: FOR the election of the Class III director nominee to serve until the 2015 Annual Meeting of Stockholders and until his successor is duly elected and qualified; and - § Proposal 2: FOR the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2012.
+- Proposal 1: FOR the election of the Class I director nominee to serve until the 2016 Annual Meeting of Stockholders and until his successor is duly elected and qualified; and - · Proposal 2: FOR the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2013. - · Proposal 3: FOR the approval of the Company's 2012 executive compensation. - · Proposal 4: FOR an advisory vote on executive compensation once every three years.